git/git.github.io/rev_news/drafts/edition-113.md

   Yuri suggested using a virtual machine to avoid a self-mount.

-  Gabor Gombas replied to Yuri reporting results of his tests.
+  Gabor Gombas replied to Yuri reporting the results of his tests.
 He got a "Directory not empty", or a "Device or resource busy" error message when he used `git clean -dfx`, but he also got no error message when using `git clean -df`.

-  This led Yuri to reply that with `-dfx` Git indeed warns about NFS file on his machine, but with `-df` it doesn't, because the NFS files are in the ignore list.
+  This led Yuri to reply that with `-dfx` Git indeed warns about NFS files on his machine, but with `-df` it doesn't, because the NFS files are in the ignore list.

   It is indeed expected that ignored files are not deleted and are